MicrosoftDocs/learn/learn-pr/azure/deploy-java-spring-boot-app-service-mysql/includes/3-exercise-build.md

 ### Configure a firewall rule for your MySQL server

-Azure Database for MySQL instances are secured by default.
+Azure Database for MySQL is secured by default.
 They have a firewall that doesn't allow any incoming connection.
-To be able to use your database, you need to add a firewall rule that will allow the local IP address to access the database server.
+You'll need to add a firewall rule that will allow the local IP address to access the database server.

 Run the following command to open the server's firewall: